scala-native/scala-native/docs/user/profiling.md

 ### Use samply

 [samply](https://github.com/mstange/samply) is a command line CPU profiler which uses the Firefox profiler as its UI.
-Samply has support for de-mangling Scala native symbols.
+Samply has support for de-mangling Scala Native symbols.

 ### Use hotspot